 Many people spreading the new coronavirus do it unwittingly, as they don’t have symptoms and may feel completely fine.
 Current research indicates that the virus responsible for COVID-19 has a high viral load early in the infection, meaning that people are very infectious without any symptoms.

 Previous studies on the influenza virus indicate that cloth masks do offer limited benefits in preventing viral spread.
-Based on these previous findings, the CDC took the “well, it can’t hurt approach” and changed their recommendation.
+Based on these previous findings and preliminary COVID-19 research, the CDC took the “well, it can’t hurt approach” and changed their recommendation.
+The design of the mask itself may also have an effect; close-fitted, multi-layer masks with tighter fabric weaves will offer more protection than ill-fitting, single-layer masks.
+In general, cloth masks do little to protect the individual wearing, but they can help stop them from spreading droplets as they talk or breathe as presymptomatic or asymptomatic carriers.

 Fabric mask resources